SciML/Catalyst.jl/docs/src/model_creation/example/programmatic_generative_linear_pathway.md

 ```math
 g(\tau; \alpha, \beta) = \frac{\beta^{\alpha}\tau^{\alpha-1}}{\Gamma(\alpha)}e^{-\beta\tau}
 ```
-When this is converted to an ODE, this generates a integro-differential equation.
+When this is converted to an ODE, this generates an integro-differential equation.
 These (as well as the simpler delay differential equations) can be difficult to solve and analyse (especially when SDE or jump simulations are desired).
 Here, *the linear chain trick* can be used to instead model the delay as a linear pathway of the form described above[^1].
-A result Fargue shows that this is equivalent to a gamma-distributed delay where, $\alpha$ is equivalent to $n$ (the number of species in our linear pathway), and $\beta$ to %\tau$ (the delay length term)[^2].
+A result by Fargue shows that this is equivalent to a gamma-distributed delay, where $\alpha$ is equivalent to $n$ (the number of species in our linear pathway) and $\beta$ to %\tau$ (the delay length term)[^2].
 While modelling time delays using the linear chain trick introduces additional system species, it is often advantageous as it enables simulations using standard ODE, SDE, and Jump methods.

 ## [Modelling linear pathways using the DSL](@id programmatic_generative_linear_pathway_dsl)
 It is known that two linear pathways have similar delays if the following equality holds: